-1..
-First, decide what type of paper moth to make.
-There are three different designs, you can download the wing templates here.
-Two of the moth designs have double wings, the larger moth has just one set of wings.
+Step 1: First, decide what type of paper moth to make.
+There are three different designs; you can download the wing templates here.
+Two moth designs have double wings; the larger moth has just one set of wings.

-3. Next stitch the moth wings on the sewing machine.
+Step 3: Next, stitch the moth wings on the sewing machine.
 For the smaller wing, I just stitched an outline around the edge of the map wing.
-With the large moth wing, I also stitched some veins into the body of the wings.
+With the large moth wing, I also sewed some veins into the body of the wings.

-4. Next, make the body of the moths.
-The body is made in the same way that you would make a paper bead.
+Step 4: Next, make the body of the moths.
+The body is made the same way you would make a paper bead.
 First, cut a long triangle-shaped strip of the map.
 The strip should be about 4cm wide at the base and 30cm long.

 Start by wrapping the wide end of the map strip around the wooden skewer.
-Then continue wrapping the rest of the strip around the skewer and secure the end in place with glue.
+Then continue covering the rest of the strip around the skewer and secure it with glue.

-6. Finally, glue the map paper moth wings to the map body.
-With the 2 wing moths, I glued the underwings first, followed by the top wings.
+Step 6: Finally, glue the map paper moth wings to the map body.
+With the two wing moths, I glued the underwings first, followed by the top wings.
 You might want to use a peg to keep the wings in place whilst the glue dries.

-I displayed some of them the same way as I did my denim moths, using a foam-backed frame and insect specimen pins.
-The moths were given labels of false Latin names to add to the fun.
+I displayed some of them the same way I did my denim moths, using a foam-backed frame and insect specimen pins.
+Then I gave the moths false Latin names to add to the fun.
 You can download these for free on my denim moth post.

-Another option is to frame these faux moths in individual frames.
-A map moth of somewhere special in a frame would make a lovely personalized gift just like these framed map seashells.
+Another alternative to the shadow box idea is to frame these faux moths in individual frames.
+A map moth of somewhere special in a frame would make a lovely personalized gift, just like these framed map seashells.

-If you don’t have any road maps you can download and use some wonderful vintage maps for crafting here.
-Also, if you want some real vintage images of moths and butterflies you’ll find them here on Pictureboxblue.
+If you don’t have any road maps, you can download and use some great vintage maps for crafting here.
+Also, if you want some authentic vintage images of moths and butterflies, you’ll find them on Pictureboxblue.

-Another great use for old road maps is to make this easy personalized map art.
+Another excellent use for old road maps is to make this easy personalized map art.